 South Carolina Workers’ Compensation § 42-1 explains that many employers in South Carolina are required to carry workers’ compensation insurance.

 If your claim is approved, you may be entitled to medical treatment and a portion of your previous wages.
-According to the South Carolina Workers’ Compensation Commission, you may be required to see a doctor selected by your employers’ insurer.
+You may have a say in the choice of doctor, depending on what path you decide to take.
+If you go for a personal injury claim, you can use your own doctor.
+However, according to the South Carolina Workers’ Compensation Commission, you may be required to see a doctor selected by your employers’ insurer.
 You may also be able to seek reimbursement for travel expenses related to seeing that doctor.

 Going Back to Work